What is menopause?

 How long does perimenopause last?

 The average length of perimenopause is four years, but for some women this stage may last only a few months.
-Perimenopause ends the first year after menopause (when a woman has gone 12 months without having her period).
+Perimenopause ends when a woman has gone 12 months without having her period.

 What is premature menopause?

 Menopause, when it occurs between the ages of 45 and 55, is considered "natural" and is a normal part of aging.
-But, some women can experience menopause early, either as a result of a surgical intervention (such as hysterectomy) or damage to the ovaries (such as from chemotherapy).
+But, some women can experience menopause early, either as a result of a surgical intervention (such as removal of the ovaries) or damage to the ovaries (such as from chemotherapy).
 Menopause that occurs before the age of 45, regardless of the cause, is called early menopause.
 Menopause that occurs at 40 or younger is considered premature menopause.

 How will I know when I am postmenopausal?

-A woman is considered to be postmenopausal when she has not had her period for an entire year.
+A woman is considered to be postmenopausal when she has not had her period for an entire year (assuming she is not on medications that can stop periods).
 Measuring through a blood test called the follicle stimulating hormone (FSH) level is another way to determine if you are postmenopausal.
 FSH is a hormone produced by the pituitary gland (located at the base of the brain).
 However, the routine use of the FSH test is not needed to help the vast majority of women.
 Sometimes, the levels can be misleading since the levels go up and down during the transition into menopause.

 Can I get pregnant if I am postmenopausal?